podesse/three-kepler-binaries-repo/figures/README.md

 Here you will find several figures included in this paper, or associated to this research.

+Disclaimer for GitHub Dark Mode users: Many of these figures were generated with transparent backgrounds.
+This means that the axis titles and values will blend into the background when using dark mode.
+I'm still working on a fix for this issue.

 -----

 Apparently you can host GIFs on Github.